South Uvda Valley & Km 76

 Trumpeter Finches, south Uvda Valley

 Bar-tailed Lark with breakfast.
+Or “small brown bird on a brown background”.
 South Uvda Valley.